myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > If this is an island, this island is holding too many secrets.
 If this is land, this land was once forced to unite with something large.
 >
 > I am not a map reader.
->
-> Even what I am reading may not want to be called a map.
+Even what I am reading may not want to be called a map.
+I only write what my feet fear: This land is not small.
->
-> I only write what my feet fear: this land is not small.
 >
 > ***
 >